Why Sex On The First Date Is A Terrible Idea

 The women she has seen who feel devalued and regretful the morning after sex does not feel that way because of anything the guy did but what they self-imposed.

 Sex has value and is the deepest and most intimate way to express yourself to another.
 Most people will admit this to some extent, and women, in particular, attach meaning and value to sexual acts that are tied to their self-esteem.
 Healthy and lasting relationships require much more than sex, and because of this Walfish says that sex on the first date does affect the formation of long term relationships.
 Walfish states that “strong, healthy long-lasting relationships are built on good communication, ethics, mutual value system, character, and shared interests.
 Without taking the required necessary time to get to know the other person, this relationship becomes foundationally built on sex instead of the other important values.”

 Without taking the required necessary time to get to know the other person, this relationship becomes foundationally built on sex instead of the other important values.

-Furthermore, research consistently shows that the less sexual partners a woman has, the lower her rate of divorce.
-The Institute for Family Studies shows that groups of women who have been with over 10 sexual partners consistently have the highest rate of divorce at 33%, compared to women who have been with 3-9 partners (26%) and women have had 0-1 partners before marriage (5%).
+Research consistently shows that the fewer sexual partners a woman has, the lower her rate of divorce.
+The Institute for Family Studies shows that groups of women who have been with over 10 sexual partners consistently have the highest rate of divorce at 33%, compared to women who have been with three to nine partners (26%) and women have had zero or one partners before marriage (5%).
 Sex is an intimate expression of love and understanding that is tragically cheapened and devalued in our modern day society.
 Your sexuality and dignity deserve much more thought and care than the shallow “hell yes” that is (poorly) encouraged by Cosmo.